rlouf/mcx/README.md

 posterior += sampler.run()
 ```

-By default MCX will sample using a python `for` loop and display a progress bar.
+By default MCX will sample in interactive mode using a python `for` loop and
-For faster sampling (but without progress bar) you can use:
+display a progress bar and various diagnostics.
+For faster sampling you can use:

 ```python
 posterior = sampler.run(compile=True)